tuxtof/xi-iot-lab/lab/edge.rst

 .. figure:: ../images/getting_started_add_edge.png

 3. Give your edge device a meaningful name, e.g. **iot-lab-<your_initials>**.
 For Jane Doe, you could use **iot-lab-janed**.
-4. Enter the provided edge device's serial number in the format **XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX**.
-Please make sure the serial is entered using **UPPER_CASE** characters.
+4. Enter the provided edge device's serial number, as per the "Lab Groups" page (available in the left sidebar).
+Please make sure the serial is entered **EXACTLY** as shown, including case-sensitivity.
 5. Enter the provided edge device's IP address.
 6. Enter the lab network's subnet mask (**255.255.255.0**).
 7. Enter the lab network's gateway (**0.0.0.0**).